About News Events Shop Instagram Contact

 I watch Natalie Portman die on-screen

-on-screen I watch Natalie Portman die
+On-screen I watch Natalie Portman die

 (NdeV, 2021)

-de Vries’ poems are spare, terse and epigrammatical—a barroom Bashō—dedicated to the glimmer of a compact glance; the chance, glamour and negative capability of a passing thought; and the slow drip of liquid crystal as colours our present.
+De Vries’ poems are spare, terse and epigrammatical—a barroom Bashō—dedicated to the glimmer of a compact glance; the chance, glamour and negative capability of a passing thought; and the slow drip of liquid crystal as colours our present.
 All My Dead Jesters is a torch song for our ‘poor subjectivity,’ a slow dance with sour times, a ‘[steering] away from [the] gratuitous provocation’ that litters our contemporary outlook.
-‘Her competence as a poet lies in her ability to translate visceral vulnerability’ for the page (The Kellingrove Review / University of Glasgow), as she patchworks a heroic ‘poetry without [a] hero, a blanket leaving you colder somehow, [...] the map of a world we like to think we know’ (CA Conrad).
+‘Her competence as a poet lies in her ability to translate visceral vulnerability’ for the page (The Kelvingrove Review / University of Glasgow), as she patchworks a heroic ‘poetry without [a] hero, a blanket leaving you colder somehow, [...] the map of a world we like to think we know’ (CA Conrad).

 SEE HERE FOR EXCERPTS ℅ HOTEL (circa 2020)

-de Vries, photographed by Zazie Stevens
+De Vries, photographed by Zazie Stevens

 in Vondelpark, Amsterdam, © 2025.